News Tips & advice Finance

 • You receive a fine you disagree with.

-If you mainly use your car for work, business car insurance is required.
-It covers damage from accidents, theft or vandalism.
+Do you mainly use your car for business?
+Then you need business car insurance.
+It covers damage from accidents, theft, or vandalism.

-Note: personal car insurance often doesn’t cover business use.
+Note: Private insurance often does not cover damage during business trips.

-Do you have a workspace, office or stock?
-This insurance protects your items against fire, theft or damage.
+Do you have a workshop, office, or stock?
+This insurance protects your belongings against fire, theft, or damage.

 Example: